-Item Description Camera with LED Indicator application can be la For recording video or taking pictures.
-The LED Indicator will light up when the web camera is turned on.
-The CyberLink YouCam webcam application can be launched by double-clicking its icon from the Windows® desktop.
-(Digital Microphone) Allows you to record sound with your notebook. В LCD Panel A high resolution colour LCD display. С Keyboard Standard QWERTY key layout (models purchased may be shipped with country-specific keyboard layouts).
+Item Description Camera with LED Indicatorapplication can be launched with two methods.
+The fir double-clicking its icon from the Windows® deskto method is to click Start, select Logitech, then click L For recording video or taking pictures.
+The Logitech QuickCam webcam application can be launched with two methods.
+The first method is by double-clicking its icon from the Windows [®] desktop.
+The second method is to click Start , select Logitech , then click Logitech QuickCam .
+The LED Indicator will light up in blue only when the web camera is turned on.
+(Array Mic) For voice conferencing and voice recording. В LCD Panel A high resolution colour LCD display. С Keyboard Standard QWERTY key layout (models purchased may be shipped with country-specific keyboard layouts).
 D Touchpad Works like a standard computer mouse.
 Simply move your fingertip over the touchpad to control the position of the cursor.
-E LED Panel A panel of several LEDs which indicate various system conditions.
-For more information, please refer to: Introducing Your NEC VERSA → LED Behaviour in this Electronic User's Guide.
-Page 13 F Power Button Pressing this button switches on/off the notebook.